simonmichael/hledger/hledger/hledger_options.m4.md

 - `--value-at=transaction` (or `t`)
 : Use the prices as of each transaction date (more precisely, each [posting date](/journal.html#posting-dates)).
+: (Currently not supported with: balance commands, periodic register reports.)

 - `--value-at=period` (or `p`)
 : Use the prices as of the last day of the report period (or each subperiod).
 : When no report period is specified, this will be the journal's last transaction date.
+: (Currently not supported with: periodic register reports.)

 - `--value-at=now` (or `n`)
 : Use the prices as of today's date when the report is generated.
 This is the default.